HVAC Ductwork: Air Duct Repair & Installation

 - Ductwork degrades or becomes obsolete.
 New materials are far more efficient insulators than materials used 20 or 30 years ago.

-- Air ducts become cluttered with debris like dust, pollen, and even insect feces.
-And while professional air duct cleaning can mitigate this unpleasant accumulation, it can’t get everything.
+- Air ducts become littered and blocked with debris like dust, pollen, and even insect feces.
+And while professional air duct cleaning can mitigate this unpleasant build-up, it can’t get everything.
 It’s just one more reason why, when you replace your aging air conditioner or furnace, you should consider upgrading your ductwork as well.

 Air Duct Sealing, Repair & Installation